 - ½ pound (226 g) ground breakfast sausage

 - 1 tablespoon milk

-- Saute sausage in medium skillet.
+- Saute 1/2 pound (226 g) ground breakfast sausage in a medium skillet.
 When browned, remove from skillet and drain on paper towels.

-- In small bowl, whisk eggs with milk.
+- In a small bowl, whisk 4 large (200 g) eggs with 1 tablespoon milk.
 Add a good pinch of salt and a few grinds of fresh pepper.

-- Pour eggs into same skillet used for the sausage and cook gently, stir only occasionally until eggs are cooked through but not dry looking.
-Add sausage to eggs in skillet.
-Take off heat.
+- Pour 4 ounces (113 g) pepper jack cheese into the same skillet used for the sausage and cook gently, stirring only occasionally, until eggs are cooked through but not dry-looking.
+Add sausage to eggs in the skillet.
+Take off the heat.

-- Place rolls seam side down onto cookie sheet covered with parchment paper or silicone mat.
+- Place rolls seam side down onto cookie sheet covered with parchment paper or a silicone mat.
 Spray (or brush) with olive oil .

-- Bake at 425 degrees F for 12 minutes.
-Turn each flauta with tongs or spatula so the seam-side is up, spray with oil again, and bake for 8 more minutes or until golden brown and crispy.
-If any flauta has opened up in the baking process, gently press it back together.
+- Bake at 425˚ F (220˚C) for 12 minutes.
+Turn each taquito with tongs or spatula so the seam-side is up, spray with oil again, and bake for 8 more minutes or until golden brown and crispy.
+If any flautas have opened up in the baking process, gently press them back together.

 - Serve immediately with salsa and/or guacamole.